LedFx/LedFx/docs/trouble.rst

   - Open up a terminal and activate the ledfx virtual environment

   .. code:: doscon

     >C:\ledfx\Scripts\activate.bat

-  - Make changes to files in C:\ledfx\ledfx-git
+  - Make changes to LedFx's files in C:\ledfx\ledfx-git
   - Your changed files will be run when you run LedFx

   .. code:: doscon

     >ledfx --open-ui

   - You can keep the ledfx virtual environment open and keep making changes then running ledfx.